Scuba Diving in Curacao – Ultimate Guide (With Map)

 Before you go scuba diving in Curacao, there are a few things you need to know to ensure safety and enjoyment:

-- Water Temperature and Visibility: The water temperature in Curacao remains relatively warm throughout the year with 78-84°F (25-29°C).
+- Water Temperature and Visibility: The water temperature in Curacao remains relatively warm throughout the year at 78-84°F (25-29°C).
 Visibility is usually excellent.
 You can mostly see up to 100 feet (30 meters).

 - Conservation: Avoid touching or disturbing marine life, and be cautious not to damage coral reefs.